Research in the Teaching of English

 - Supplemental materials may be submitted along with a manuscript.
 These materials will only appear online as separate items associated with your manuscript.

 - Include an abstract no longer than 200 words and 4-5 keywords (not included in word count).

-- All manuscripts undergo double-blind peer review.
-Make sure your manuscript is blinded, with no author identifying information included.
+- Manuscripts must be masked, with no author identifying information included.
 If you refer to your own work in self-referential ways (e.g., “in my previous study”), please replace references with “Author” and the publication date.

-- Submit a manuscript through the Editorial Manager system.
-First-time users will be asked to register.
-If a paper has more than a single author, the person submitting the manuscript needs to identify as corresponding author and to add other authors.
-We do not accept manuscripts submitted by email.
+- Submit your manuscript through the Editorial Manager system.
+(First-time users will be asked to register.
+If a paper has more than a single author, the person submitting the manuscript needs to identify as corresponding author and then add other authors.
+RTE does not accept manuscripts submitted by email).